mmaad18/IKT460-code/project/Project-Description.md

 - Save video of training and testing?
 - Punish visiting the same place.
 - Larger penalty for hitting walls.
+- Use CNN for the LIDAR data?
+- Use LSTM for the LIDAR data?
+- Rank map difficulty by spawning area.
+More difficult => less area.
 -